near/threshold-signatures/docs/ecdsa/robust_ecdsa/signing.md

 of size $N_1 \geq t$ wishes to generate a threshold $t' = t$ sharing of a pre-signature.

-The inputs to this phase are:
+The input to this phase is:

 1) The secret key share $x_i$.